sijucj/spry/service/controls-explorer/README.md

   AND json_extract(ur.frontmatter, '$.regimeType') IS NOT NULL;

---view for all controls details complaince explorer
+-- View for all controls details compliance explorer

 DROP VIEW IF EXISTS all_control;